Kotlin/kotlinx.serialization/docs/serializers.md

 ```

 > The "element" is a generic term here.
 What is an element of a descriptor depends on its [SerialKind].
-> Elements of a class descriptor are its properties, elements of a enum descriptor are its cases, etc.
+> Elements of a class descriptor are its properties, elements of an enum descriptor are its cases, etc.

 Then we write the `serialize` function using the [encodeStructure] DSL that provides access to
 the [CompositeEncoder] in its block.
 The difference between [Encoder] and [CompositeEncoder] is the latter